SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/06-Debugging.md

 This way we check the execution of our program line by line.

-Using debugging makes easier to validate and fix a problem in our program.
+Using debugging makes it easier to validate and fix a problem in our program.

 [image assetsSrc="debugging-demo.png" /]